-Member subscription revenue primarily consists of fees charged to customers who signed up for Zmember, a membership program that includes exclusive saving, bonus, and referral rewards.
-Member subscription revenue increased by 81.4% to approximately \$0.4 million for the year end June 30, 2023 as compared to approximately \$0.2 million for the same period in 2022 as we launched the Zmember program for the quarter ended in March 31, 2022 to enhance our customer engagement with our ZCITY platform.
-As of June 30, 2023, we had 22,861 customers who subscribed to our Zmember program.
+Member subscription revenue primarily consists of fees charged to customers who sign up for Zmember, our membership program that offers exclusive savings, bonuses, and referral rewards.
+For the year ended June 30, 2024, member subscription revenue decreased by 2.0% to approximately \$376,000, from approximately \$384,000 for the same period in 2023.
+The decrease was primarily due to we experienced slowdown in acquiring new customers to participate in our Zmember program.
+As of June 30, 2024 and 2023, we had 28,927 and 22,861 customers who subscribed to our Zmember program, respectively.